ConPaaS-team/conpaas/docs/installation.rst

            sudo umount /tmp/tmp.X/dev /tmp/tmp.X/proc /tmp/tmp.X

 #.
-Find which loop device your using:
+Find which loop device you are using:

    ::